Revolt against Assad draws Briton to Syria

 There are no figures on foreigners who joined the rebels on the inside, but Syrian authorities say fighters have come from North Africa, Yemen, Gulf states and Afghanistan.

-Describing himself as a practicing Muslim, but not a Jihadi, Qadi Riha said he supported anyone who resisted Assad, whether peacefully or as a rebel.
+Describing himself as a practising Muslim, but not a Jihadi, Qadi Riha said he supported anyone who resisted Assad, whether peacefully or as a rebel.

 Some Syria experts have expressed concern that al-Qaeda may gain a foothold in the country and push for an Islamist government.
 Qadi Riha said an al-Qaeda influenced post-Assad theocracy stood little chance because Islam in Syria had been historically "open and tolerant".